 Do you work for a business that has prioritised the need to become customer-centric?
 If the answer is ‘no’ then it is a fair bet that over the next year or two it could very well become a ‘yes’.
-That is why everyone needs to get their heads around what it is and what it means for the business, regardless as to whether you have customer-centricity as a stated business priority today or not.
+That is why everyone needs to get their heads around what it is and what it means for the business, regardless whether you have customer-centricity as a stated business priority today or not.

 From a customer’s point of view, these components of a customer-centric approach are such common-sense that the average person on the street would wonder what all the fuss is about.
-But the point is that this is new and the reason it is emerging as a priority now is because businesses are closer to and more accountable to their customers than ever before.
-And the reason for that can be pinned on the door of digital.
+But this is new and the reason it is emerging as a priority now is because businesses are closer to and more accountable to their customers than ever before.

-We now live in a hyper-media world where businesses can no longer get away with broadcasting their products and services at their customers.
+We now live in a hyper-media world where businesses can no longer get away with broadcasting their products and services to their customers.
 The channels for reaching their customers have ballooned in number.
 The ability for customers to provide feedback, reviews and commentary exists in a way that never existed before – and, of course, social media has played a huge role in that.
-But more than that, there is now an absolute expectation that companies will behave in a customer-centric manner and if they do not then customers will see that as a reason to vote with their feet and go elsewhere.
+But more than that, there is now an absolute expectation that companies will behave in a customer-centric manner and if they do not, then customers will see that as a reason to vote with their feet and go elsewhere.

 Becoming a customer-centric business will therefore unlock a better engagement with customers that will have direct commercial return.
-It will also spur the emergence of commercial marketing which will turn the nature of the marketing function within a business on its head.
+It will also spur the emergence of commercial marketing, which will turn the nature of the marketing function within a business on its head.